raytelmatt/jusvio/docs/e2e-scenarios.md

 ## Notes

 - Router: `App.tsx` uses `BrowserRouter` from `react-router`; pages use hooks from `react-router`.
 This is correct for v7.
-- Add small assertion retries in your E2E tests for lists to handle Appwrite indexing latency.
+- Add small assertion retries in your E2E tests for lists to handle Firestore propagation latency.